Rikijaz/Doodle-Scheduling/README.md

 ## Contributing

 All development occurs on the branch **dev**.
 Therefore, to contribute to this project you must create a branch that branches off of the **dev** branch.
-Once you've completed your work, you can open a pull request from github's main page.
-Pull requests needs to be pointed at the **dev** branch on the merge.
-It will not be accepted if you attempt to merge it into the **master** branch.

 1. Create a **name-of-your-feature** branch off of **dev** branch